 Recall that the coffee plant is not native to Mesoamerica.
 It was brought by colonizers and was bred from such a tiny number of parent trees that Arabica coffee is now considered among the least genetically diverse crops on the planet.
 This genetic uniformity leaves it highly susceptible to disease and climate change.
 Nature is unkind to even our best-laid plans, so it’s no surprise that the clock eventually ran out on monocultured Arabica coffee trees in the form of a especially destructive fungus.

-Sweeping across Central America by 2012, an especially virulent strain of the coffee leaf rust disease left farmers in dire straits.
+Sweeping across Central America by 2012, an particularly virulent strain of the coffee leaf rust disease left farmers in dire straits.
 Guatemala, Costa Rica and Honduras declared states of phytosanitary emergency.
-The losses in coffee harvest from Central America in the 2012–2013 season were approximated to be close to 2.7 million 60 kg bags, around $500 million in unrealized revenue.
-Ten years later, rust remains a day to day truth in every corner of Central America.
+The losses in coffee harvest from Central America in the 2012–2013 season were estimated to be close to 2.7 million 60 kg bags, around $500 million in unrealized revenue.
+Ten years later, rust remains a on a per day basis fact in every corner of Central America.

-However, coffee survives throughout the isthmus, even though it continues to struggle under escalating pressures of climate alter, disease, the legacy of colonialism, extractivist capitalism, ill-advised political meddling, the forces of micro- and macro-economics, and the growing attrition of younger farmers and farm workers.
-Overall, coffee production and value adjusted for inflation have fallen consistently in Central America, year after year, for at least the last decade.
+Nevertheless, coffee survives throughout the isthmus, even though it continues to struggle under escalating pressures of climate change, disease, the legacy of colonialism, extractivist capitalism, ill-advised political meddling, the forces of micro- and macro-economics, and the growing attrition of younger farmers and farm workers.
+Overall, coffee production and appreciate adjusted for inflation have fallen consistently in Central America, year after year, for at least the last decade.

 Specialty Coffee to the Rescue